 Much to my fears, the film is only rated PG-13 rather than R. I truly believed this would be the kiss of death for the film, as anyone who knows anything about Freddie Mercury knows he didn’t live a PG-13 lifestyle.
 While the sexual content of the film is fairly tame, I do admire the production for not glossing over Mercury’s homosexuality.
 Despite the lower rating, the movie still manages to delve deep into Mercury’s inner struggles and conflicts, as well as his person and professional relationships.
 Personally, I would have preferred to see an R-rated movie which was about 15 minutes longer and developed certain instances of the story better, but for what it is, I’m impressed with how much the film manages to capture.
 Perhaps we can get a director's cut or some deleted scenes on the eventual home release?

 As fantastic as this film is, though, there are some issues which need to be addressed.
 The narrative structure is a bit of a mess in places.
 In particular, the early days of the band feel rushed.
-There are also a few big gaps between a few years, and many people integral to the band’s story are shafted (Roy Thomas Baker, the producer who helmed the group’s first four studio efforts, basically appears in one scene where he barely speaks at all, and isn’t seen again, for example).
+There are also a few big gaps between a few years, and many people integral to the band’s story are shafted (Roy Thomas Baker, the producer who helmed the group’s first four studio efforts, basically appears in limited scenes where he barely speaks at all).
 There are a number of chronological elements the film just plain gets wrong, though these changes were most likely imposed for dramatic effect.
 It also would have been nice to get more of young Bulsara’s life before relocating to England.
 Had the movie been just a little longer, it could have been better developed, but all things considered, the filmmakers did an amazing job with what they had.
 If you're asking me if this is a good film which does justice to the Freddie Mercury legacy, the answer is YES.